atpoverload/clerk/README.md

 `clerk` naively pipes the output of any data source into the processor.
 This means failures between the two components should be handled on the user side.
 This choice is made to prevent the need for debugging from within `clerk`.

 `clerk` does not require data sources to be provided.
-This is helpful to build profilers that do not require sampling (such as `clerk.timer.TimerModule`).
+This is to handle profilers that do not require sampling (such as `clerk.timer.TimerModule`).

 ### DataProcessor